The nuclear dimension of $\mathcal O_\infty$-stable $C^*$-algebras: Introduction

 Section~\ref{S6} turns to the characterisation of finite decomposition rank, using Theorem~\ref{ThmC} and the developments of \cite{Gabe:new} to prove Theorem~\ref{ThmB}.
 We end in Section~\ref{S7} with the proof of Theorem~\ref{ThmD}.
 With Theorem~\ref{ThmC} in place, the last component of Theorem~\ref{ThmD} is obtained by using quasidiagonality of $A$ to produce finite dimensional models for a full map $\theta$; the fullness assumption ensures that the map carries no ideal data, and then $\mathcal O_2$-stable classification ensures that these models can actually be used to approximate $\theta$.

 \paragraph*{\textbf{Acknowledgments}} Portions of this research where undertaken during the research programme on the classification of Operator Algebras: Complexity, Rigidity and Dynamics at the Institut Mittag--Leffler in 2016, and the intensive research programme on Operator Algebras: Dynamics and Interactions at CRM, Barcelona in 2017.
 We thank the organisers and funders of these programmes.
+We are also grateful for the valuable suggestions made by the anonymous referee.

 {\roman{theorem}}